 There are many different shapes and sizes of evergreen shrubs, trees, ground covers, and vines.
 They aren’t all conifers and pine trees, either.
 Some more exotic and interesting evergreens, including the bamboo leaf oak pictured above, are hardy enough for Portland.

-Whether you’re talking perennials, evergreens, or another class of plants, native Portland plants are your best bet for the most low-maintenance landscape possible.
+Whether you’re talking perennials, evergreens, or another class of plants, native Portland plants are your best bet for the most low-maintenance landscape possible in the Pacific Northwest.